 Rollators can also be taken onto trains.
 Most train companies will allow you to book assistance from one of their staff to help you onto the train, help you store your rollator and then show you to your seat.
 Ask your train company in advance when booking your ticket about assistance and also ask about priority seating; train companies these days are well used to helping mobility customers and have well thought out procedures to make your journey as stress free and pleasant as possible.

 Time to get away!
 Time for sun, sand and sangria!
 But can you take your rollator onto a plane?
-The answer in nearly all cases is ‘yes, you can take your rollator on to a plane’.
+The answer in nearly all cases is ‘yes, you can take a rollator on a plane’.

 Airlines are well practiced and helping people with rollators, wheelchairs and other mobility aids.
 When booking your flight (or holiday) let the company know you have a rollator that you would like to bring onto the flight.
 It is always best to plan this part of your journey as early as possible so you can work with the airline to ascertain if you need special assistance, if your rollator needs to be on the flight with you or if it can be stored in the cargo hold.